marzooq703/crypto-new/README.md

 # Introduction

-Criptic is a Web3 NFT Crypto Dashboard Template built with React, NextJS, TypeScript, and Tailwind CSS.
+Stable Crypto is a Web3 NFT Crypto Dashboard Template built with React, NextJS, TypeScript, and Tailwind CSS.

 ## Supported Platforms